gurnec/btcrecover/docs/Extract_Scripts.md

  * MultiBit Classic - <https://github.com/gurnec/btcrecover/raw/master/extract-scripts/extract-multibit-privkey.py>
  * MultiBit HD - <https://github.com/gurnec/btcrecover/raw/master/extract-scripts/extract-multibit-hd-data.py>

 If you're on Windows, you will also need to install the latest version of Python 2.7.
 For Armory wallets, please follow the full instructions in the [Installation Guide](INSTALL.md).
-For any other wallets, just follow the [instructions to install Pythone 2.7 here](INSTALL.md#python-27).
+For any other wallets, just follow the [instructions to install Python 2.7 here](INSTALL.md#python-27).

 ### Table of Contents ###